 Buy it on: Fanatical

-Rising Storm 2: Vietnam is a stand-out title in Tripwire’s series and one of the best multiplayer shooters set during the Vietnam War.
+Rising Storm 2: Vietnam is a stand-out title in Tripwire’s series and one of the best Vietnam War games.
 Dropping players into massive 32v32 player battles among the jungles, hills and villages of wartorn southeast Asia, Rising Storm 2 offers fierce room-to-room fighting and vehicle combat, with a bevy of historically accurate details included.

 As a shooter, it also strikes a balance between tactical challenge and casual fun, making it a cracking time all round, for both new players and seasoned wargamers.